kyle-nl/cytr.io/guides/windows.md

 - Microsoft Office
   - Follow this [guide](https://www.gpetrium.com/increase-ms-security/) for reducing the attack surface of Microsoft Office

 - General Recommendations
   - Don't install random software from unknown vendors
   - Don't install games, browser plugins, or any other add-ons you aren't familiar with (if in doubt ask a professional)
   - If software is "free", your data is likely the cost
   - Don't steal software, pirated software invariably has a virus
   - Don't click links or open documents you aren't expecting, even if they are from someone you recognize - email can be spoofed and accounts compromised

+## More Settings
+- I'd like to get deeper into the weeds on things to configure like disabling like the Guest Account, LLMNR, NETBIOS, SMBv1/v2 - but, this is a huge task (300+ controls) requiring a more complex explanation of why and guides on how, so this will have to do for now
+    - Most of these settings are included in the Microsoft Security Baselines available [here](https://www.microsoft.com/en-us/download/details.aspx?id=55319)
+- To protect against some password brute-forcing attacks, ensure your password is long (13+ chars) and complex